 For example, Ed’s spiral, which you saw in Step 1.7 is an engaging way to see how global average temperature is changing.

 Visualisation is an operational aid that enables intuitive and/or speedy observation of captured data.
 It is often a part of the routine operations of an analyst, and the questions to be answered may typically be in the forms of “What has happened?”
 “When and where A, B, C, etc., happened?”

 For example, monitoring a stream of data from a live sensor measuring air temperature or a ‘traffic flow’ which is a dataset used as part of a project with Highways England.
 You’ll hear more about this project in 3.14.

 Level 3: Analytical Visualisation

-For example, Benefits of Urban Nature to You (BOUNTY), a case study you will explore in the next Step, shows how changing one thing in a neighbourhood, such as the green space, can affect the flood risk, air quality and house prices simultaneously.
+For example, Benefits of Urban Nature to You (BOUNTY), the case study you explored in Step 3.10, shows how changing one thing in a neighbourhood, such as the green space, can affect the flood risk, air quality and house prices simultaneously.

 Level 4: Model-developmental Visualisation

 Visualisation is a developmental aid for improving existing models, methods, algorithms and systems, as well as for creating new ones.
 The questions to be answered are typically in the forms of “How does A lead to B?” and “What are the exact steps from A to B?”